demisto/content/Packs/MicrosoftGraphIdentityandAccess/Integrations/MicrosoftGraphIdentityandAccess/README.md

 ### msgraph-identity-auth-complete
 ***
 Run this command to complete the authorization process.
-Should be used after running the msgraph-identity-auth-start command.
+Use this after running the msgraph-identity-auth-start command.

 ### msgraph-identity-auth-reset
 ***